Back

 The Schain object, as shown above, contains the specification version, the completion flag, and an array of nodes.
 Each node corresponds to a reseller that is a link in a supply chain.
 The first node represents the initial advertising system that received the request.

-asi – The domain name of the advertising system intermediary.
+• asi — the domain name of the advertising system intermediary.

 Note: This should be the same value as used to identify sellers in an ads.txt file if one exists.

-sid – The identifier of the seller or reseller account within the advertising system.
+• sid — the identifier of the seller or reseller account within the advertising system.

-rid – The request ID as issued by the seller or reseller.
+• rid — the request ID as issued by the seller or reseller.

-hp – Flag of involvement in the flow of payments.
+• hp — flag of involvement in the flow of payments.

 Note: This field is required and should always be set to 1.

-An example of building a supply chain object:
+Here is an example of building a supply chain object:

-The website1.com issues a bid request.
+• The website1.com issues a bid request.

-The request was received by SSP1.
+• The request is received by SSP1.

-• to Exchange Platform 1
+• Then, the request is transmitted sequentially to Exchange Platform 1 and Exchange 2.

 "nodes": [